 If you're having eye surgery, untreated MGD raises the chance of getting an infection and inflammation afterward.

 In its advanced stage, MGD may lead to cornea disease.

 There's no single thing that can show that you have MGD.

 Your eye doctor will look closely at your eyelids to inspect the gland openings.
-She may press on your eyelids to squeeze oil out.
+They may press on your eyelids to squeeze oil out.